Travie McCoy: 2010–2015: Solo career and Lazarus

-The album debuted at number 25 on the U.S. Billboard 200 chart with sales of 15,000 copies.
-On August 21, 2010 Lazarus was released in Europe and entered the UK Album Charts at number 69, its peak position thus far.
+The album debuted at No. 25 on the U.S. Billboard 200 chart with sales of 15,000 copies.
+On August 21, 2010 Lazarus was released in Europe and entered the UK Album Charts at No. 69, its peak position thus far.
 "Need You" was the second single from the album in the U.S, released in September 2010.
 "We'll Be Alright" was released on October 25, 2010, as the second single in the UK.
 It was featured in the movie trailer of Yogi Bear.
 In July and August 2010, McCoy supported Rihanna on some of the North American dates of her Last Girl on Earth Tour.
 McCoy and Bruno Mars embarked on a 13-date tour of Europe throughout October and November.
 They played five dates in the United Kingdom, four in Germany and one each in the Netherlands, Denmark, Sweden and France.
 McCoy performed at the 2010 MTV VMAs on September 12, 2010, on the main stage before the program cut to a performance by N.E.R.D.
 In November 2010, McCoy performed on the Australian Summerbeatz tour alongside Flo Rida, Jay Sean and Soulja Boy.
 "Billionaire" was performed on the September 21, 2010, episode of Glee.
 McCoy was a guest star on the sitcom "Shell Games", the third episode of Malibu Country, and sang with Reba McEntire.

 McCoy is featured on the remix of teen-pop singer Jessica Jarrell's debut single "Up and Running," on the singer's upcoming debut album on Island Records.
 McCoy is also featured on Livin's City of Brotherly Love album, scheduled to be released in early 2011 on 700 Level Entertainment.
 The track "When I Approach" features Livin, McCoy and Joe Budden, and is produced by Sev-One.
 A video released on YouTube showed McCoy recording the song.
 In mid-2010 he worked with producer Starsmith and British singer Cheryl Cole for her upcoming album.
 He is featured on the track "Yeah Yeah" of Cole's album Messy Little Raindrops.
 In November 2010, McCoy collaborated with English R&B artist Taio Cruz on Cruz's single "Higher".

-He performed "Stereo Hearts" with Adam Levine of Maroon 5 on November 5, 2011, on Saturday Night Live.
-Gym Class Heroes performed the song with Levine at the American Music Awards of 2011 as well.
-In January 2012, McCoy collaborated with English Girl Group Stooshe with their single Love Me.
+Gym Class Heroes released a new album, The Papercut Chronicles II, in November 2011.
+The single "Stereo Hearts" reached No. 4 on the Billboard Hot 100.
+McCoy performed the song with Adam Levine of Maroon 5 on November 5, 2011, on Saturday Night Live.
+Gym Class Heroes also performed the song with Levine at the 2011 American Music Awards.

+In 2012, McCoy collaborated with English Girl Group Stooshe with their single Love Me.
 On April 24, 2012, McCoy's song with ex Hollywood Undead singer, Deuce, was released on Deuce's album Nine Lives.
 The title of the track is "I Came to Party".

-In 2013, Travie McCoy released "Rough Water", a single with Jason Mraz.
-On March 23, 2014, McCoy released the single "Keep On Keeping On" with Panic! at the Disco lead singer Brendon Urie.
-The music video for the song premiered on Idolator and YouTube on March 24.
-He features on Olly Murs' hit single "Wrapped Up", released in October 2014.